 The focus will be on the early and correct diagnosis of neurodegenerative diseases, the development of more preventative treatment approaches, the development of innovative patient focused endpoints, trial designs, and simulation and analytical approaches to devise new clinical trial paradigms both pre-and post- marketing.
-This will be critical to assess outcomes (good and bad) in small patient populations, thus balancing the needs of the regulatory agencies (balance efficacy/safety) and HTA (Health Technology Assessment) agencies (balance effectiveness/safety), as well as the risk and cost for pharmaceutical companies while responding to the urgent patient needs in this area.
+This will be critical to assess outcomes (good and bad) in small patient populations, thus balancing the needs for regulation (efficacy/safety) and HTA (Health Assessment Agencies) agencies (effectiveness/safety), as well as the risk and cost for pharmaceutical companies while responding to the urgent patient needs in this area.